The Next Phase of Opportunity Zones (OZ 2.0)

-Qualified Opportunity Zones were created by the 2017 tax Cuts and Jobs Act to spur economic development and job creation in distressed communities around the U.S. by providing tax benefits to investors who invest eligible capital into these communities.
+Qualified Opportunity Zones were created by the 2017 tax Cuts and Jobs Act to spur economic development and job creation in underinvested communities by providing tax benefits to investors who invest eligible capital into these selected census tracts.

-The program was created by the Tax Cuts and Jobs Act of 2017 and in 2025 passed through the One Big Beautiful Bill Act, making the program permanent, with new benefits and updated designations set to begin in January 2027.
+In 2025 the One Big Beautiful Bill made the program permanent, with new benefits and updated zone designations set to begin in January 2027.

 Please register to learn more about OZ 2.0 and our future offering.